cmaspi/Recourse-using-Incomplete-Causal-Graph/Slides/Presentation-2.md

 ---
 # Limitations

-<span style="color:green;">1) The underlying causal model is rarely known in practice.</span>
+1. <span style="color:green;">The underlying causal model is rarely known in practice.</span>
-2) The assumption of one-to-one mapping from real world actions to interventions on endogenous variables may not hold.
+2. The assumption of one-to-one mapping from real world actions to interventions on endogenous variables may not hold.

 ---
 Algorithmic Recourse under imperfect causal knowledge: A probabilistic approach